 This fantastic berbere spice blend bursts with an earthy, zesty flavor!
 This recipe makes a large batch that can be stored and used as needed.
-This mixture will brighten up grill beef steaks, lamb chops, chicken, fish, and more.
+This mixture will brighten up grilled beef steaks, lamb chops, chicken, fish, and more.

 What is berbere spice?